xiaoyang-sde/knowledge-base/docs/computer-systems/05-linking.md

 Modern x86-64 Linux systems use Executable and Linkable Format (ELF) for object files.

 - ELF Header: Word size and byte ordering of the system.
-The size of ELF header, the object file type (relocatable, etc.), the machine type (x86-64, etc.), the offset of the section header table, and the size and number of entires in the section header table.
+The size of ELF header, the object file type (relocatable, etc.), the machine type (x86-64, etc.), the offset of the section header table, and the size and number of entries in the section header table.
 - `.text`: The machine code of the compiled program.
 - `.rodata`: Read-only data such as jump tables.
 - `.data`: Initialized global and static variables.
 Local variables are maintained on the stack at run time.